 ROCK HILL, SOUTH CAROLINA

-Prior to 1931 records of Sons of Light # 61 was lost.
+Prior to 1931 records of Sons of Light # 61 were lost.
 Our Lodge was established in the year 1903 and was very active in the Rock Hill community during its early years.
 Records for our Lodge were resumed again in the year 1931.
 During the year of 1931 the officers were:

 Prince Riley – W. M.; S. C. Weston – S. W.; Cye Cureton – J. W.; McNeely Nelson – Treasurer, and S. H. Blake – Secretary.
 There is no record for the years 1932 and 1933 because they were depression Years.
 Therefore, the officers elected in 1931 remained the same from 1934 through 1939 with one change in 1936.
 J. H. Goudlock became S. W.